h-morgan/axle-interview/README.md

 }
 ```

+If an error is recieved during this process, you will receive an error response with a message containing some hopefully descriptive info about the error.

 ## 6. Future considerations

 In order to get this project running in a timely manner, I cut some corners I normally would not have cut.
 This was also my first time developing a service in Go, so there was a learning curve there that took some time away from time I would have otherwise allocated to further development.